An easy sausage casserole recipe with potato like slices of daikon radish. It’s a delicious casserole that’s low-carb, keto friendly, and gluten-free.

 Whichever recipe you choose to make, you will have a yummy low carb meal.
 And, all of the recipe freeze well so you can save some for later.

-Low Carb Egg and Sausage Casserole without Bread Recipe
+Low Carb Sausage Potato Casserole Recipe

-Daikon and Sausage Casserole
+Daikon "Potato" Sausage Casserole

 - 1 pound bulk sausage

-- 2 teaspoons dried minced onion
+- 2 teaspoons dried minced onion or fresh equivalent

 - 2 tablespoons butter melted